Renaming in distributed certification: Introduction

 As mentioned above, there are two natural levels of locality in certification.
-In the first case, the certificates are local and the verification is local too; in the second case, the certificates are global, but the verification remains local.
+In the first case, the certificates are local, and the verification is local too; in the second case, the certificates are global, but the verification remains local.
 When speaking about local or global certification, we thus refer to the locality or globality of the certificates (and not of the verification, which is always local).
 In general, these two levels of certification are related, because bounds for one can be derived from bounds for the other.
 Namely, a global certification scheme is a particular case of a local one, and conversely, a local certification scheme can be transformed into a global one by giving as global certificate the list of the local certificates of each node in the network (so that each node can simulate the local certification scheme by recovering its own local certificate from the global one, see~\cite{FeuilloleyH18} for more details).
 However, these generic transformations are usually not optimal.

 The reason we mention the relation between global and local certification, is that identifiers play a significant role there.
 Consider the example of certifying that a graph is bipartite.
 This can be done in local certification by assigning to every node a single bit indicating its part in the bipartition.
 As observed in \cite{FeuilloleyH18}, we can translate this into a global certificate of size $\Theta(n\log n)$ consisting of all the pairs (identifiers, bit).
-Authors in~\cite{FeuilloleyH18} made the following conjecture (which is also discussed in~\cite{Feuilloley21}, see Open Problem 9), in the standard case where the range of identifiers is polynomial in $n$:
+Authors in~\cite{FeuilloleyH18} conjectured that this is optimal in the standard case where the range of identifiers is polynomial in $n$ (see also Open Problem 9 in~\cite{Feuilloley21}).
+In other words, they conjectured that the answer to the following question is positive: